Hover over these images for links to my most recent essays.

 The American Dream, that foremost example of the desire to move on up, is an ungratefulness: that to which you were born is simply not good enough.
 In my family, the upwardly mobile mentality has been passed down from generation to generation like some kind of genetic disease.

 Read the rest at Longreads.

-Robert F. Kennedy and the ancient Greeks of Edith Hamilton
+Robert F. Kennedy and Edith Hamilton’s Ancient Greece

-The tragic nature of Kennedy’s life and death is, however, far more complex than the image of the senator as the President Who Might Have Been.
+The tragic nature of Kennedy’s life and death is far more complex than the image of the senator as the President Who Might Have Been.